onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ## Release date: 2022-08-29

 ### Features
-* Support for custom registration for Web Clients.
+* Support for custom registration for Web clients.

 ## Improvements
 * Reduced the number of calls to our caching database for templates.

 ## Release date: 2022-08-16

 ## Improvements
 * We introduced a `v2` of the token introspection endpoint to comply with RFP7662 for the `exp` attribute.
 * We now make a SAML SLO request succeed even without a session, based on SpNameQualifier in the SAML metadata.

 ## Release date: 2022-07-06